Lease Agreement Template

 PDF

-A Lease Agreement is a legal contract between a landlord and a tenant that defines terms for renting residential or commercial property.
-It is used to establish rights, rent terms, and responsibilities for both parties.
+A lease agreement is a legally binding contract between a landlord and a tenant that defines the terms of renting a residential or commercial property.
+It is used to document rent, duration, responsibilities, and the rights of both parties.

 Lease Agreement Page 1